liferay/headlessapis.wedeploy.io/content/docs/content-space/documentsRepository/documents/documents.md

 }
 ```

 This request specifies that the response is in JSON-HAL format.
-In a JSON-HAL formatted response, the `_embedded` section contains the `Liferay:Document` key.
+In the response, the `_embedded` section contains the `Liferay:Document` key.
 This key contains the list of documents:

 ```bash hal
 curl --request GET \